OrganicFool/Ensemble-method-based-on-reinforcement-learning/README.md

 python train.py
 ```
 ## Current problems(10/16/2019)
-1.a lot of hyperparameters can't be Adjusted
+1.A lot of hyperparameters can't be adjusted

 2.Validation script

-3.it only supportted classification and numpy input
+3.It only supportted classification and numpy input

 4.No available checkpoint
 ## Contact me